Alain91530/neighborhood/README.md

 ![screen capture of the app](./public/images/neighborhood.jpg)

-The project show a map with markers on historical heritage places of Herault, a south of France county.
+The project show a map with markers on historical heritage places of Herault, a south of France territory.
 The user can click on marker to display a pic coming from Flickr taken around that place.
 He also can show a sidebar with a text input and a list of the places.
 The list and the markers are shown in accordance of the places matching the query.

 The project is responsive and usable on modern device and it passes [aXe](https://www.deque.com/axe/) accessiblity audit except 3 issues in Google map iframe where no corrective action can be taken.

-A service worker is installed and a cache-first rendering is used allowing an offline use.
+A service worker is installed and a offline-first rendering is used allowing an offline use.

 ## Getting Started